 Each may have optional items and differing external details provided by third parties.
+The specific circuit diagram and pipe diagram are posted on the unit as decals.

 The unit and the electrical box have serial plates.
 Quoting either of these with an order for a particular part will allow Klinge to check the "as-built" list to identify a particular original equipment optional item.